Georgetown-IR-Lab/QuickUMLS/README.md

 **We recommend to download the latest tested version from the [releases section](https://github.com/Georgetown-IR-Lab/QuickUMLS/releases)**.

 **NEW: v.1.2 now includes client/server support!** Start a QuickUMLS server once, avoid loading QuickUMLS each time your experiments run!
+See <a href="#client_server">below</a> for more info.

 # QuickUMLS